khushij12/React-Rampage/README.md

 No, browsers can only read JavaScript objects but JSX is not a regular JavaScript object.
 Thus, it needs to be compiled into JavaScript objects.
 For this, we use Babel.

 ## What is virtual DOM?
 The Virtual DOM is a concept used in the React library, which is an abstract representation of the DOM, a lightweight copy of it.
 When the state of an object changes, the virtual DOM changes only that object in the real DOM, rather than updating all the objects.
+The Virtual DOM (VDOM) is an in-memory representation of Real DOM.
+The representation of a UI is kept in memory and synced with the "real" DOM.
+It's a step that happens between the render function being called and the displaying of elements on the screen.
+This entire process is called reconciliation.

 ## What is the difference between ReactJS and AngularJS?
 - ReactJS is a library / AngularJS is a framework